oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     ![Audit Reports page](images/audit-reports-page.png "Audit Reports page")

+2. Make sure that your compartment is selected.
+Deselect **Include child compartments**.

-2. Click the **All Activity** report to view it.
+3. Click the **All Activity** report to view it.

-3. View the filters set in the report.
+4. View the filters set in the report.

     - By default, the report is filtered to show audit events for the past one week for all target databases in the selected compartment(s).
+    - You can create additional filters as needed.

-4. View the totals in the report.
+5. View the totals in the report.

     - You can click **Targets**, **DB Users**, and **Client Hosts** to view the list of targets, database users, and client hosts respectively.
     - If you click **DMLs**, **Privilege Changes**, **DDLs**, **User/Entitlement Changes**, **Login Failures**, **Login Successes**, or **Total Events**, the audit events table is filtered accordingly.

-5. Scroll down and view the individual audit events.
+6. Scroll down and view the individual audit events.

-6. To view more detail for a particular audit event, click the down arrow to expand the row and show details for the particular event.
+7. To view more detail for a particular audit event, click the down arrow to expand the row and show details for the particular event.
 For some details, you can copy their values to the clipboard.

     ![All Activity report](images/all-activity-report2.png "All Activity report")

-## Task 12 (Optional): Create a custom audit report
+## Task 11 (Optional): Create a custom audit report

 1. At the top of the **All Activity** report, add the following two filters.
 To add a filter, click **+ Another Filter**.
 When you are done setting the filter parameters, click **Apply**.